kaazii/zendesk-coding-challenge/README.md

 ```
 # File Structure
 - `app.js` This is the 'main' of the program.
 It retrieves input from the users, and passes it to relative functions.
-- `util.js` This is where functions that are used repeatedly are stores.
+- `util.js` This is where functions that are used repeatedly are stored.
 One receives input from users, the other fetches tickets from the Zendesk API.
 - `zendesk.js` This is a sort of middle man where the output from the API call is passed on to the module that will process it.
 - `formatter.js` Finally, this file is responsible for parsing the tickets and outputting them to the console.